By Danielle DeSimone

 Sending care packages to troops is a tangible way to let service members know that their friends, family and the American people are thinking of them, even from thousands of miles away.
 However, the process of sending military care packages to deployed service members can be a complicated one.

-One way you can send a care package to deployed soldiers is by making a monetary donation to the USO to support the organization’s operations, which include sending USO Care Packages.
+One way you can send a care package to deployed soldiers is by making a monetary donation to the USO to support the organization’s operations, which include sending USO Care Packages to deployed service members.
 Another way to do so is through USO Wishbook, where you can select a symbolic gift – such as a USO Care Package – from a catalog to be sent to service members.
-In 2021, the USO delivered more than 200,000 of these care packages to troops all around the world.
+These donations are designated to a fund for the specific item you choose, but please note that we are unable to send individual orders to specific military members.

 3. Support Military Spouses During Deployments

 A great way to support the troops during deployment is to help military spouses and families back home.
 Reach out to a military spouse whose service member is deployed and offer to cook their family dinner, or to pick up groceries.
-You can even simply reach out to see how they are doing – sometimes even the smallest of gestures can make all the difference.
+You can even simply reach out to see how they are doing – sometimes even the simplest of gestures can make all the difference.

 4. Volunteer with the Troops

 -This story was originally published in 2020.
-It has been updated in 2022.
+It has been updated in 2026.

 More Stories Like This